 If you feel like you’re experiencing the blues on a consistent basis, don’t be discouraged; you’re not alone.
-Depression is becoming more of a common condition with more than three million people dealing with this mental condition every year.
+Depression is becoming a common condition with more than 3 million people dealing with this mental condition every year.

 Types of Depression

 Depression can often become debilitating, but figuring out which form of depression an individual has might serve as a basis to help cure the condition.
 The types of depression include:

 - Major Depression: When you have recurring episodes of depression

 - Persistent Depressive Disorder: When depression lasts for more than two years

 - Bipolar Disorder: Involves cycles of depression alternating with extreme highs or mania

 - Seasonal Affective Disorder: When your mood is affected by the seasons or if you’re more likely to be depressed during the winter